Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Numerical experiments

-\Cref{fig:Ex3_1} provides convergence of the residual error $\max_{j = 1, \hdots, 100}\|\bA \bu_j - \bb_j \|/\|\bb_j\|$.
+\Cref{fig:Ex3_1} provides {the} convergence of the residual error $\max_{j = 1, \hdots, 100}\|\bA \bu_j - \bb_j \|/\|\bb_j\|$.
 The condition number of the computed Krylov basis $\bQ_{(1:i-1)}$ at each iteration $i$ is given in~\cref{fig:Ex3_2}.
-We see that already starting from the first iterations, the BCGS algorithm entails dramatic instability and stagnation of the residual error.
-At the same time, the BCGS2 algorithm remains stable at all iterations providing a Q factor that is orthonormal up to machine precision.
-The BMGS algorithm has partial instability resulting in a deteriorated convergence of the error.
+We see that already starting from the first iterations, the BCGS algorithm entails dramatic instability and stagnation of the residual error. {In contrast}, the BCGS2 algorithm remains stable at all iterations, providing a Q factor that is orthonormal up to machine precision.
+The BMGS algorithm {shows} partial instability, resulting in deteriorated convergence of the error.
 Finally, the RBGS algorithm is as stable as the BCGS2 algorithm.
-It provides a well-conditioned Q factor and an optimal convergence of the residual error for all tested sizes of the sketching matrix.
+It provides a well-conditioned Q factor and optimal convergence of the residual error for all tested sizes of the sketching matrix. {At the same time, RBGS requires only half the flops and $\mathcal{O}(p)$ fewer global reductions than BMGS, and a quarter of the flops and at most half the global reductions of BCGS2.}